-The JWST-PRISM transmission spectrum
+The JWST-PRISM transmission spectrum of WASP-39b with key contributions to the atmospheric spectrum.

 Black lines in an otherwise normal rainbow!
 Those where regions of the electromagnetic spectrum where light of particular wavelengths was absorbed.

 Now, we can not only just see when these exoplanets pass in front of the sun, we can also make measurements that show what elements and molecules are present in their atmospheres.